 6. Application Fee: Fee waivers are available for attending Open House events.
 Please check the website for our next available date.

 Graduate and Advanced Certificate: $75

 7. Health Records: Due at the time of enrollment, Adult students please submit a Health Form with proof of immunization against measles and rubella, in compliance with New York State regulations.
 This requirement applies to only students born on or after Jan.
 1, 1957

 8. International Applicants: International students are eligible for Master of Science degrees only because of program and visa requirements.
 For admissions, if your undergraduate education was conducted at a non-US institution, we will require transcript credentials from either (WES) World of Education Services Inc. (www.WES.org) or a member of (NACES) National Association of Credential Evaluation Services. (www.naces.org/members.html).
 Please review this list carefully as we cannot accept credentials from organizations not on this list.
 If your undergraduate education was not conducted in English, we will require a test of English language skills through any of the following sources: TOEFL, IELTS, ITEP.
 Please note that our minimum IBT TOEFL is 85, IELTS is 7 and ITEP is B2.

 9. Optional: GRE, GMAT, SAT & ACT testing is an optional admissions requirement and not a required element, however if you wish to submit any testing scores, we are happy to consider them as part of your overall application if you feel it will strengthen your application.

 Submit all materials to:

-Manhattanville School of Business Office of Admissions 2900 Purchase Street -- Reid G5 Purchase, NY, 10577
+Manhattanville School of Professional Studies Office of Admissions 2900 Purchase Street -- Reid G5 Purchase, NY, 10577

 Please consult the website or Admissions Department for any deadlines and/or for questions regarding non-matriculated status.